assely/documentation/installation.md

 <a name="resolving-dependeces"></a>
 ### [Resolving dependencies](#resolving-dependeces)

-[alert type="danger"]**Skip this paragrapth if you are using a development stack**.
+[alert type="danger"]**Skip this paragraph if you are using a development stack**.
 Do not manually install any of Assely plugins.
 Instead, require Assely packages inside stack's main `composer.json` file.
 Read more in [bedrock docs](/docs/bedrock/#installation).[/alert]

 Before go on, we need to pull in framework.
 It is simple as sounds, go to the `wp-content/plugins` directory and run `assely fetch:framework`.
-This command will download lastest release of the framework to current directory and resolve its composer dependences for you.
+This command will download the latest release of the framework to the current directory and resolve its composer dependencies for you.

 ```bash
 cd wp-content/plugins